 In the 20th century, lotteries became legal, and Keno went back to the way it was and was then allowed in casinos.

 When Keno came into land-based casinos numbers were written onto paper and placed in tubes.
-Twenty of the eighty tubes were chosen, and the winning numbers revealed.
-Wooden balls replaced the tubes, and the numbers carved into the wood known as peas.
+Twenty of the eighty tubes were chosen, and the winning numbers were revealed.
+Wooden balls replaced the tubes, and the numbers carved into the wood were known as peas.

 Warren Nelson operated the first legal Keno game in 1936 where the balls were placed in a rotating cage.
 Keno, when played today in land-based casinos is usually generated by a computer and players will fill out a play form and cross off their numbers as they are drawn.